drewsilcock/limeade/README.md

 Limeade is a tool for remote clipboard access, i.e. copy and paste over SSH.

-It is a fork of [lemonade-command/lemonade](https://github.com/lemonade-command/lemonade).
+This is a fork of [lemonade-command/lemonade](https://github.com/lemonade-command/lemonade).

 ## Installation